Last modified on April 25th, 2023

-You can increase efficiency by utilizing comprehensive management software that has a built-in mailing service that automates the process.
-For instance, with AppFolio Mailing Service you can send a variety of document types in bulk or individually with the click of a button.
-All you have to do is preview and approve the mail, and AppFolio handles the rest.
+You can increase efficiency by utilizing comprehensive management software with a built-in mailing service that automates the process.
+For instance, with AppFolio Mailing Service you can send various document types in bulk or individually with the click of a button.
+You only have to preview and approve the mail, and AppFolio handles the rest.
 This makes sending infrequent communications that require mailing much easier and ensures your residents never miss an important update.

 Lynn Calkins of Teleos Management Group says automating her mailings has simplified what would usually be an incredibly tedious process and has freed up her team to focus on what matters most.
 “This is a simple and easy process — basically what I already do, but without running my own printer and envelopes.”

 6.)
 Use a community calendar

 Neighborhood events are the heart of every great community.
-Keep your homeowners and board members up to date on community happenings, such as barbecues and annual meetings, by creating a community calendar.
+Keep your homeowners and board members updated on community happenings, such as barbecues and annual meetings, by creating a community calendar.
 You can do this by making a simple Google calendar and sharing it with your residents, or by implementing modern technology, such as our built-in Association Calendar.
 With the AppFolio Association Calendar, you can show your communities that you can boost operational efficiency and streamline communication by removing the need for additional tools to track events, projects, and key dates while empowering your homeowners and board members to be informed about what is happening in their association.

 When you effectively communicate with your homeowners and board members, you create space for more meaningful relationships.
 By digitizing and modernizing your communications, you can boost efficiency, streamline communication, and exceed the expectations of your homeowners and board members.
 To find out if your association management business is communicating effectively and how you can improve that communication, complete the exercises in this guide.